zammad/zammad-helm/zammad/README.md

 - health checks have been extended from boolean flags that simply toggle readinessProbes and livenessProbes on the containers to templated
   ones: .zammad.{nginx,rails,websocket}.readinessProbe and .zammad.{nginx,rails,websocket}.livenessProbe have been removed in favor of livenessProbe/readinessProbe templates at .{nginx,railsserver,websocket}.
-You can customize those directly in your overiding values.yaml.
+You can customize those directly in your overriding values.yaml.
 - resource constraints have been grouped under .{nginx,railsserver,websocket} from above.
-They are disabled by default (same as prior versions), but in your overides, make sure to reflect those changes.
+They are disabled by default (same as prior versions), but in your overrides, make sure to reflect those changes.

 ### From chart version 1.x